VaishnaviHire/llama-stack-k8s-operator/docs/dev/llama-stack-with-odh.md

 ```

 #### Configure DataScienceCluster (DSC)
-In the DSC resource, configure the `.spec.components.kserve` component:
+In the DSC resource, configure the `.spec.components.llamastackoperator` and`.spec.components.kserve` components:

 ```yaml
 spec: